-- For the bachelor's degree program, adjust the benchmark from 10 to 2 and the aspirational goal from 20 to 4. - For associate degree programs, adjust the benchmark from 97 to 197 and the aspirational goal from 107 to 207.
+- For the bachelor's degree program, it is recommended to adjust the benchmark from 10 to 2 and the aspirational goal from 20 to 4. - For associate degree programs, it is recommended to adjust the benchmark from 97 to 197 and the aspirational goal from 107 to 207.